+IV.
 DISCUSSION

-In our DFT calculations for the charge transfer gap, we find gap values and a pressure dependence (see Fig. 1(d)), which are consistent with experimental [15] and other theoretical [33, 48, 49] estimates.
-Some studies have estimated band gaps, which are orders of magnitude smaller, probably due to differences in methodology.
-[45, 47]
+In our DFT calculations for the charge transfer gap, we find gap values and a pressure dependence [see Fig. 1(d)], which are consistent with experimental [15] and other theoretical [33,48,49] estimates.
+Some studies have estimated band gaps which are orders of magnitude smaller, probably due to differences in methodology.
+[45,47]

 Our DFT calculations for the magnetic interactions of $CrGeTe_3$ under pressure show a dramatic increase in the strength of ferromagnetic exchange couplings in the vicinity of the insulator-to-metal transition; some longer range antiferromagnetic couplings even turn ferromagnetic.
 These results are in good agreement with experimental findings in Ref.
 [35].
-In particular, we find that smooth changes in the structural parameters produce the observed strong increase of the Curie-Weiss temperature.
+In particular, we find that smooth changes in the structural parameters produce the observed strong increase in the Curie-Weiss temperature.
 Therefore, this increase is of purely electronic origin and not connected to a structural transition, in agreement with the conjecture in Ref.
 [35].

-Previous studies have focused entirely on the intralayer ferromagnetic exchange, while estimating interlayer exchange to be antiferromagnetic [6, 29, 35].
-We find that, at least in CrGeTe3, several inter-layer antiferromagnetic exchange terms also turn ferromagnetic at the insulator-to-metal transition (see Fig. 1).
-Therefore, also the inter-layer exchange contributes significantly to the observed increase in the Curie-Weiss temperature (see Fig. 9).
-We conclude that pressure does not only enhance the intra-layer ferromagnetic exchange and close the charge gap, as reported in other studies.
-Using pressure to pass through the insulator-to-metal transition makes magnetic interactions in CrGeTe3 also significantly more three-dimensional, with many of the longer range exchange terms assuming larger absolute values.
-To our knowledge, this fact has not been reported elsewhere.
+Previous studies have focused entirely on the intralayer ferromagnetic exchange while estimating interlayer exchange to be antiferromagnetic [6,29,35].
+We find that, at least in CrGeTe3, several interlayer antiferromagnetic exchange terms also turn ferromagnetic at the insulator-to-metal transition (see Fig. 1).
+Therefore, the interlayer exchange also contributes significantly to the observed increase in the

+Curie-Weiss temperature (see Fig. 9).
+We conclude that pressure does more than enhance the intralayer ferromagnetic exchange and close the charge gap, as reported in other studies.
+Using pressure to pass through the insulator-to-metal transition makes magnetic interactions in CrGeTe3 significantly more three-dimensional, with many of the longer-range exchange terms assuming larger absolute values.

-Importantly, our results show that the inter-layer contribution to the Curie-Weiss temperature only becomes significantly ferromagnetic at the insulator-tometal transition (see Fig. 9), while theoretical results by Fumega et al. [49] predict a strong continuous increase of the inter-layer contribution already in the insulating state.
-The latter study uses a less detailed Hamiltonian, which corresponds to only taking into account the coutotal plings $J_1$ and $J_2$ of our model.
-Although the sign of exchange couplings agrees with our study, their computational approach averages out the effects of longerrange couplings, which we are able to resolve in detail, and yields a different pressure dependence of the Heisenberg Hamiltonian parameters.
-Furthermore, Fumega et al. did not determine the behavior of exchange couplings beyond the insulator-to-metal transition.
-Hence, their study misses the peculiar sharp increase of the Curie temperature at and beyond the transition.
+Importantly, our results show that the interlayer contribution to the Curie-Weiss temperature becomes significantly ferromagnetic only at the insulator-to-metal transition (see Fig. 9), while theoretical results by Fumega et al. [49] predicted a strong continuous increase of the interlayer contribution already in the insulating state.
+The latter study used a less detailed Hamiltonian which corresponds to taking into account only couplings $J_1$ and $J_2$ in our model.
+Although the sign of exchange couplings agrees with our study, their computational approach averages out the effects of longer-range couplings, which we are able to resolve in detail, and yields a different pressure dependence of the Heisenberg Hamiltonian parameters.
+Furthermore, Fumega et al. did not determine the behavior of exchange couplings beyond the insulator-tometal transition.
+Hence, their study misses the peculiar sharp increase in the Curie temperature at and beyond the transition.